AlonsoVallejo/Uart0_DeviceDriver/Readme.md

    - Restart your Raspberry Pi to apply changes.

 6.- **Open a Serial Terminal**
-   - Open a serial terminal in you computer and connect it to the Raspberry Pi's serial port.
-You can use any usb to serial cable
+   - Open a serial port terminal and connect it to the Raspberry Pi's using usb to serial cable.

 7.- **Load the Kernel Module**
    - Insert the kernel module (`ldd_uart.ko`) into the Linux kernel: